Modelling Change

 Looking back

-There is a lot code in this post that doesn't really have to do with validating, I included it as I wanted to better show how this approach could be used against a semi-realistic form.
-But the beauty of this approach is that we now have a class that is independent of the UI to enforce our business rules, this should result in the business rules being easier to unit test and be clearer to understand than if we kept them in the view controller itself (please, see the GitHub repo for an implemented suite of units).
-It also ensures that the view controller has more cohesion as it's really only dealing manipulating the view.
+There is a lot of code in this post that isn't directly related to validation; I included it to illustrate more clearly how this approach can be applied to a semi-realistic form.
+However, the beauty of this approach is that we now have a class that is independent of the UI.
+This separation results in the business rules being easier to unit test, as we no longer need to set up the UI to test them.
+It also ensures that the view controller has more cohesion as it's really only dealing with manipulating the view.